-In this article the team from Startup Societies explore how to quickstart communities by providing the means for a place to start developing new ideas and approaches to governance and government.
+In this article, the team from Startup Societies explores how to quickstart communities by providing the means for a place to start developing new ideas and approaches to governance and government.

 The World Bank claims that just over half of all wealth in the world is intangible: and that intangible wealth is in trust and the rule of law.
 This allows people to work and trade without worry of violent recourse; they know that contracts are enforced by a civil government.
 However, even with this knowledge, almost nobody except a select few nations are satisfied with their governments.

 We all agree that governments more often than not fail to meet the expectations of their users: citizens.
 Thus, a range of different opinions are brought out that attempt to rectify that – solutions such as privatizing government-offered services, empowering local democracy through blockchain, and even more ideological solutions such as ethnocentric fascism, Marxist communism, and innumerable others.

 There are few in the world who can say to know the legal, economic, political, ethnic, and other science well enough to unilaterally implement their ideal system on an unsuspecting population through the government.
 Whenever something like that is attempted, massive problems are the result (see the Great Leap Forward, Venezuela today, etc.)